THANK YOU FOR SUBSCRIBING

 "Google, Microsoft and Facebook are amongst many corporates who have thrown their support behind the call for Computer Science education for all"

 Digital technologies are disrupting all sectors, be it education, agriculture, healthcare or entertainment.
 These changes are impacting all aspects of people’s lives including jobs.
 The World Economic Forum calls this the Fourth Industrial Revolution.
 90% of all jobs in the future are said to require some level digital competencies.
-At the same time, the common grouse of employers are that graduates are unable to think, collaborate, communicate and solve problems; all part of what
+At the same time, the common grouse of employers are that graduates are unable to think, collaborate, communicate and solve problems; all part of what educators refer to as 21st century skills.

 In recent months, there have been growing pressure and support for computer science education in schools by governments as well as corporations.
 USA, Australia, Malaysia, Indonesia and Japan have all recently stated their intention and commitment to integrate computer science education into their respective school systems.
 Prior to that, education systems in Israel, Estonia and the UK were the early adopters.
 Tech giants Google, Microsoft and Facebook are amongst many corporates who have thrown their support behind the call for Computer Science education for all.